 The Bellamy Brothers

-The club welcomes back the Bellamy Brothers with special guests Boot Jack Duo on Friday, November 17th.
+The club welcomes back the Bellamy Brothers on Friday, September 6th.

-General Admission Ticket with Seat at a Table (seated with other patrons) $40.
+General Admission Ticket with Chair (seated with other patrons) $40.

 Doors are 7:00.
 The show starts at 8:00.
 This is an 18 and over show.

 Howard and David continue to prove that the trail they’ve ridden to fame has been as unique as their music itself—music that is now celebrating over 40 years of success.

 The road that started on the pop music charts in the ‘70’s, took a winding turn into country music in the ‘80’s, paving the way for duos to come, such as Brooks & Dunn, Montgomery Gentry, Big & Rich and previously—The Judds.
 But before the road forked into country, the musical odyssey of brothers Bellamy started creatively smoldering in their home state of Florida, before exploding nationally amidst the ’70’s pop music culture of L.A.